EASEAS/DebugDecorator/README.md

 A python decorator function to enable debugging of function calls

-Added the @debug to any function to receive arguments.
+Add the @debug('path/to/log/', bool ) decorator to any function to log arguments.

 Logging can be send to the file in a path or it can be sent to stdout if no path is specified.